 “We’ll take care of her.
 Don’t worry your pretty little head.”

-I started to ask what they intended to do and then decided I didn’t want to know.
+I started to ask what they intended to do, then decided I didn’t want to know.
 Delilah showed me to her office.
-I think I fell asleep before I fully stretched out on her couch.
-When one of the dancers came and woke me up, it took me a few moments to recall where I was.
+I think I fell asleep before I even fully stretched out on her couch.
+When one of the dancers came and woke me up, it took me a few moments to remember where I was.
 She smiled and gestured for me to follow her.
-Instead of heading down the hall to the dressing room or the club area, she stopped at a door halfway there.
+Instead of heading down the hall to the dressing room or the club area, she stopped at a door at the opposite end of the hall.
 It opened onto a set of stairs leading down into the basement.

 We rounded a corner and I realized the dancer had stopped walking, I turned and looked inquiringly back at her.
 She shook her head and pointed me towards an open door.
 I walked in and froze at the sight of Flame handcuffed to a support beam, under a bare light bulb.
 Delilah’s voice came from a darkened corner of the room.

 “Don’t worry Patricia.
 She can’t hurt you chained to a post.
-I thought you could practice your abilities on her.”
+I figured you could practice your abilities on her.”

 “How did you get her down here?”

 “Let’s just say, the bartender made her a special drink.
 But enough about that, let’s get down to business.”

 “Huh?
 Oh Delilah, I wouldn’t even know how to start…where to start.”

 “That’s why I’m here.
 How about asking her why she’s here?”